Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Yes.
 The Sick Leave Act 2022 provides an exemption where an employer’s existing sick pay scheme is, on the whole, more favourable than the statutory entitlement.
 The Labour Court has now confirmed this exemption applies in practice.
 The burden of proof rests with the employer, so clear documentation showing how your scheme meets or exceeds the statutory minimum is a must.

-Under the Sick Leave Act 2022, the entitlement was 5 days for both 2024 and 2025, paid at 70% of normal daily earnings up to a cap of €110 per day.
+Under the Sick Leave Act 2022, the entitlement is 5 days a year, paid at 70% of normal daily earnings up to a cap of €110 per day.
+It stayed at 5 days for 2024, 2025 and 2026 after the Government paused the increases originally planned under the Act.
 The employee must have at least 13 weeks of continuous service and provide a medical certificate.
-The Government has deferred some originally planned increases, so employers should verify the current 2026 entitlement at workplacerelations.ie.

 You can appeal a WRC adjudication to the Labour Court.
 As this recent case demonstrates, the Labour Court can and does reverse WRC decisions.
 An appeal requires preparation, evidence, and clear presentation of your position.
 Having well-documented policies and professional HR support significantly strengthens your case at both the WRC and Labour Court stages.